Heavenly indulgence with cakes and pastries from The Durian Bakery.

 Some information about this homegrown durian patisserie before I get to the review proper.

 Established in 2020 with the vision of “providing the best durian culinary experience in Singapore,” the online shop of The Durian Bakery offers an impressive range of durian cakes, pastries, and desserts.
-The artisanal cakes, notably, from the traditional to fusion creations like Mao Shan Wang Durian Mille Crepe.
+Their artisanal cakes, notably, range from traditional to fusion creations like Mao Shan Wang Durian Mille Crepe.
 While pastries and desserts include mochi and puddings.

 What’s more, goodies from The Durian Bakery use a trademarked “SilkyGold” puree.
 Blended from superior quality Mao Shan Wang or D24 durians, this puree is described as “astoundingly smooth” yet “authentic.”